Church Notice Boards

 Primary notice boards

 The primary board should always face the road to be visible to all traffic - both vehicles and pedestrians.
 It is the 'portal' to all that the Church might want to say about itself in a snapshot (passers-by in a vehicle may only have a second to take in the information), so less is more!
-Include:
+Basic elements include:

-- Name of church (big to enable an internet search later)
+- Name of church/logo (big to enable an internet search later perhaps)

 Drivers and passengers may well only glimpse the general condition and presentation, but any hint of neglect about the board itself (and the premises behind it) will be an instant turn off.
 Therefore, keep the board well maintained; an aluminium frame with a glass or scratch-proof plastic front will weather well and keep a 'contemporary' look longer.
 Also make sure the church grounds are well tended and litter free.